hkpeaks/peaks-consolidation/README.md

 Before deciding to develop the Peaks DataFrame, I conducted a study to determine which programming language was most suitable for me.
 I compared CSharp, Golang, and Rust with Pandas, Peaks, and Polars using a benchmark located in the folder ‘CompareProgrammingLanguage’.
 You can find a readme.pdf file inside the folder that shows a comparison of these languages with Pandas, Peaks, and Polars.
 This benchmark was prepared on April 20th, 2023 as I redid testing to cover Pandas, Peaks, and Polars.

 Testing Machine: Intel i9 8-Cores CPU, 32G RAM, 500GB NVMe SSD

+I wrote the data structure of my basic programming in a way that is similar to #parquet.
+I extensively used key-value pairs, for example, I used 1, 2, and 3 to represent unique values for each column.
+However, this extensive use of CPU and memory resources made me avoid using it again when I developed Peaks DataFrame.

+When it comes to data structures, bytearray is one of the most useful and memory-efficient.
+As for algorithms, parallel streaming for reading/writing files and querying is very powerful and can handle billions of rows even on a desktop PC with only 8 cores and 32GB RAM.

 Further Information: https://www.linkedin.com/posts/max01_benchmarking-pandas-github-activity-7054824689273098241-P3VS?utm_source=share&utm_medium=member_desktop